 While we have attempted to address many of the crucial management issues we have encountered, there will always be additional issues that may arise.
-Additionally, while some of the topics are somewhat technical in nature, most of the topics in this document (and challenges we've encountered in our work) revolve around managerial, governance, and financial concerns.

-Finally, this document is intended to identify key issues and provide ideas for consideration, but it is not intended to provide model contractual language, and-as is the case with any legal agreement-local governments will need to consult with their attorneys when drafting or modifying their interlocal water and wastewater agreements.
+This document is intended to identify key issues and to provide ideas for consideration, but it is not intended to provide model contractual language, and as is the case with any legal agreement, local governments should consult staff attorneys when drafting or modifying interlocal water and wastewater agreements.